What is UNT Career Connect?

 What is the purpose of Career Connect?

-Connect provides students with opportunities to “connect” and showcase their learning experiences in and outside the classroom by working with UNT faculty, staff, and community partners to identify high-impact, experiential learning activities such internships, service-learning, or study abroad.
+Connect provides students with opportunities to “connect”, showcase, and transform their in and out of classroom learning experiences into marketable skills.
+We work with UNT faculty, staff and community partners to identify high-impact, experiential learning activities such as internships, service-learning, or study abroad.
 These Connect Activities:

 encourage UNT faculty, staff, community partners, and students to think intentionally about the marketable skills students learn within each UNT course or activity and within the context of UNT curricular and co-curricular activities